Publication Ethics and Malpractice Statement

 Journal of Particle Science & Technology (JPST) with the respect accorded to the rules of ethics in publishing, follows the Committee on Publication Ethics (COPE) guidelines.
 Editorial Board Members, editor-in-chief, readers, authors, reviewers, and editors should follow these ethical policies once working with JPST.
 For information on publishing and ethical guidelines, please visit http://publicationethics.org.

-- JPST is promising to ensure that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.
+- Publisher should ensure that editorial decisions on manuscript submissions are final and are only made based on professional judgment and will not be affected by any commercial interests.

-- JPST is monitoring the ethics by Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.
+- Publisher should monitor the ethics of Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.

-- JPST is always willing to publish corrections, clarifications and retractions involving its publications as and when needed.
+- Publisher is always willing to publish corrections, clarifications, and retractions involving its publications as and when needed.

 (Code of Conduct and Best Practice Guidelines for Journal Editors)

-- The Editors of the journal should maintain the confidentiality of submitted manuscripts under review or until they are published.
+- The editorial team should maintain the confidentiality of submitted manuscripts under review or until they are published.

-- The Editors of the journal should preserve the anonymity of reviewers.
+- The editorial team should preserve the anonymity of reviewers.

-- The Editors of the journal should disclose and try to avoid any conflict of interest.
+- The editorial team should disclose and try to avoid any conflict of interest.

-- The Editors of the journal should be willing to investigate plagiarism and fraudulent data issues and willing to publish corrections, clarifications, retractions, and apologies when needed.
+- The editorial team should be willing to investigate plagiarism and fraudulent data issues and willing to publish corrections, clarifications, retractions, and apologies when needed.